Oil and Gas Law

 - Information technology support

 This LLM/MSc Oil and Gas Law course will enhance your legal skills for a stronger employability profile within the oil and gas and energy industry.
 There is an increasing need for knowledge of the legal technicalities that affect the industry today.
-Masters level qualifications are highly regarded in any professional or academic sector and are keys to career advancement, the oil and gas industry is no exception.
+Master's level qualifications are highly regarded in any professional or academic sector and are keys to career advancement, the oil and gas industry is no exception.

 Graduates from the LLM/MSc Oil and Gas Law course are employed worldwide in companies such as Centrica, Shell, BP, AMEC, NNPC and multiple UK or international law firms.

-- A graduate with a 2:2 undergraduate honours degree or its equivalent in any subject discipline.
+Applicants will normally hold a a 2:2 undergraduate honours degree or its equivalent in any subject discipline.

 - Applicants with relevant work experience will be considered on a case by case basis.